– Current –

 Glynn Vivian was the recipient of the hugely prestigious Paul Mellon Center for Studies in British Art Curatorial Research Grant for 2021/22, enabling it to create this post for the Imperial Subjects: (Post)Colonial Conversations between South Asia & Britain project, which is part of the museum’s drive to “decolonize” its collection.
 The project involves several separate events and curatorial ventures, including:

-TIGERS & DRAGONS: CONVERSATIONS BETWEEN INDIA & WALES
+TIGERS & DRAGONS: INDIA & WALES in Britain

 ART & Industry stories from south wales